 Presence and Residence Tests - What is Ordinary Residence?

-To get most benefits you have to be present in the UK and pass tests regarding your residency.
+To get most benefits you have to be present in the UK and pass tests about your residency.
 This guide explains more about this.

 What is Ordinary Residence?